mydenworld/mymath/README.md

 # mymath
-A free and open source advanced calculator
+This is a free and simple calculator you can use this with you gui application

 USAGE:
 =====